 The below comparison will make you understand which platform is better in terms of pricing.

 Wix comes with an eight-pricing plan which includes a free forever plan.
-And each of these pricing plans is directed towards different set of people with different purposes.
+And each pricing plan is directed towards a different set of people with other purposes.

 A. Free Forever Plan: this plan attracts no costs and can be used for personal purposes.